-A sunken section of concrete, whether it’s in your sidewalk or your driveway, can look unsightly and create a major tripping hazard.
+Whether it’s on your sidewalk or your driveway, a sunken section of concrete can look unsightly and create a major tripping hazard.
 There are a number of ways to perform a sinking concrete repair.
 Here are the best ones we’ve found.

 On the positive side, patches take away the tripping hazard quickly and cheaply.
 However, they don’t look much better than simply leaving the concrete out of level.
 While our team will blend your patch as much as we can, there’s no way to make it identical to the concrete you already have.

 If the concrete has suffered cracking or other damage, you may want to replace it.
 All of our experts know how to repair sunken concrete in this way.
 We will help you get the best concrete product for your needs and make sure all is level before we leave.

 Another way of performing a sinking concrete repair is to use mudjacking.
 In this process, we will drill small holes into your concrete.
 We’ll inject a “mud” – usually a mixture of sand, water, and slurry – under your sunken concrete.
 This fills in empty spaces below the concrete, and we keep injecting it until it raises the sunken parts.

 Our professionals who know how to fix sinking concrete recommend letting this mud dry and harden for at least 2 days before you drive or walk on it.
 The minimum cost for bringing out our rig may be more than you want to pay to fix a small patch of sunken concrete.
 You can always split the cost among neighbors with similar problems, though this takes some effort to organize.

 Finally, we can also inject closed-cell polyurethane foam under your sunken concrete.
 This foam performs your sinking concrete repair in a way that is similar to mudjacking, but it hardens much faster.